slatedb/slatedb/docs/0001-manifest.md

 ### Compactors

-On startup, a compactor must increment the `writer_epoch` in the manifest.
+On startup, a compactor must increment the `compactor_epoch` in the manifest.
 This is done in a similar manner to process described in the _Writer Protocol_ section above.

 After startup, compactors periodically do three things: